puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/conditions_quest.md

 Next, go ahead and check your `conditionals.pp` manifest syntax once again using the `puppet parser` tool.

-Once there are no errors in your `conditionals.pp` manifest, simulate the change in `--noop` mode, then enforce the `conditionals.pp` manifest in the Learning VM using the `puppet apply` tool.
+Once there are no errors in your `conditionals.pp` manifest, simulate the change in `--noop` mode, then go ahead and enforce the `conditionals.pp` manifest in the Learning VM using the `puppet apply` tool.

 Have a look at the updated `conditionals.txt` file using the `cat` command.
 You will see the notice:

 	Notice: I am a real machine.

 But what happened here?
-We told the manifest to notify us if the Learning VM is virtual, but the notification we asserts the opposite!
+We told the manifest to notify us if the Learning VM is virtual, but the notification asserts the opposite!

 {% task 7 %}
 If you like, run `facter is_virtual` to double-check.
 So why the incorrect result?